neumino/thinky/documentation/api/query.md

 query, you may have unexpected/broken optimizations.
 Use an anonymous function if you need to prevent thinky from optimizing your query.

+_Note_: If you created your table with `{init: false}` indexes will not be fetched, and the optimizer will not be as efficient as it could without the `init` option.

 _Example_: Return the number of users

 ```js